 "The spiral shape and angular momentum of these electrons will let us look at a greater variety of materials in ways that were previously inaccessible to TEM users," said Ben McMorran, one of the authors of the forthcoming research paper.
 "Outfitting a TEM with a nanograting like we used in our experiment could be a low-cost way to dramatically expand the microscope's capabilities."

-The corkscrewing electron beams have the potential to help obtain more information from magnetic materials, according to McMorran "Magnetism, at its most fundamental, results from charges spinning and orbiting, so an electron beam that itself carries angular momentum makes a good tool for probing magnetic materials."
+"Magnetism, at its most fundamental, results from charges spinning and orbiting," McMorran said.
+"So an electron beam that itself carries angular momentum makes a good tool for probing magnetic materials."

 This technique could also help improve TEM images of transparent objects like biological specimens.
 Biological material can be difficult to image in ordinary TEMs because electrons pass through it without deflecting.
 But by using corkscrew electron beams, researchers hope to provide high-contrast, high-resolution images of biological samples by looking at how the spiral wavefronts get distorted as they pass through such transparent objects.